minitorch/minitorch-module-2-t1ps9/README.md

   Module 0:

-  All implementation in master branch
+  All implementation in main branch

   * Switch branch
     ```
-    master
+    main
     ```
   To run streamlit: